 “I am stroking 20 dogs at a time as I do this,” states Wallace as she draws her bow across the strings of her cello.

 Wallace has combined her passion for dogs and music, and the results are harmonious.
-Watch how she lulls the anxious dogs to sleep in the video below.
+See for yourself in the video below!

 July is one of the busiest months of the year for shelters and rescues.
 As the stray population explodes and more homeless pets are taken in, these facilities often find themselves struggling to keep the animals fed.

 A single rescue pet will need 100 meals on average while housed at a shelter awaiting adoption into their forever home.
 National Feed a Rescue Pet Week is aimed at drawing attention to shelter needs during this critical time, and support from animal allies around the world.
 GreaterGood is stepping up to the challenge with the goal providing 4 million meals for homeless pets, but we can’t do it without your help!